wenzhenghe7/OCR-with-CRNN-CTC/README.md

 # OCR-with-CRNN-CTC
-For this task, I'm going to implement a Connectionist temporal classification(CTC) based convolutional recurrent neural netowrk(CRNN) ocr model that transcripts english handwritten images to strings.
+For this task, I'm going to implement a Connectionist temporal classification(CTC) based convolutional recurrent neural network(CRNN) ocr model that transcripts english handwritten images to strings.

 Steps:
 1. Build a data pipeline